•

 Misconduct

-NSWA takes all forms of misconduct seriously and will take all necessary action in accordance with COPE guidelines to protect the integrity of the scholarly record.
+NSWA takes all forms of misconduct seriously and will take all necessary action to protect the integrity of the scholarly record.
+All allegations of misconduct are handled in accordance with the guidelines and flowcharts of COPE.

 Examples of misconduct include (but are not limited to):